-You can always obtain the latest version of this document by visiting our home page which is kindly hosted by http://readthedocs.org.
+You can always obtain the latest version of this document by visiting the online version which is part of the QGIS documentation website (http://docs.qgis.org).

-Informacja: There are links to PDF and epub versions of the documentation in the lower right hand corner of the above mentioned home page.
+Informacja: There are links to online and PDF versions of the Documentation and Training manuals.